Azure Security Center frequently asked questions (FAQ)

 This message appears when there is no scan data for a VM.
 It can take some time (less than an hour) for scan data to populate after Data Collection is enabled in Azure Security Center.
 After the initial population of scan data, you may receive this message because there is no scan data at all or there is no recent scan data.
 Scans do not populate for a VM in a stopped state.
 This message could also appear if scan data has not populated recently (in accordance with the retention policy for the Windows agent, which has a default value of 30 days).

 How often does Security Center scan for operating system vulnerabilities, system updates, and endpoint protection issues?

-The latency in Security Center scans for vulnerabilities, updates, and issues is:
+Below are the latency times for Security Center scans of vulnerabilities, updates, and issues: